constellation-daq/Constellation/docs/manual/tutorials/single_satellite.md

 [<__main__.SatelliteCommLink at 0x78d5bba4fcd0>]
 ```

-To obtain more information on a satellite, you can address it directly.
+To obtain more information on a satellite, it can be addressed directly.

 ```python
 print(constellation.satellites[0].get_name())